Search LESA Resources

 -

-OC-62248-12Consider the interplay between spousal support and a claim for maintenance and support under the Wills and Successions Act.
-This on-demand program was originally presented as an in-person session on May 2, 2022, as part of LESA’s Refresher 2022: Wills and Estates.
-Total running time is 1 hour, 16 minutes.Choose license This product has multiple variants.
+OC-62553-4Explore asset protection, nature of claims, creditors and trusts, and sham trusts.
+This on-demand program was originally presented as an in-person program titled Drafting Trusts on February 11, 2026.
+Total running time is 1 hour, 5 minutes.Choose license This product has multiple variants.
 The options may be chosen on the product page

 -